sleepyslothio/TES3Unity/README.md

-# TESUnity
+# TES3Unity

-World viewers for Elder Scrolls games in the Unity game engine with VR support supporting Oculus, OSVR and OpenVR.
-For advanced VR support, please read the README.md located into the `Vendors` folder.
+TES3Unity is an attempt to recreate the Morrowind Engine (also known as NetImmerse) into the Unity3D game engine.

 ## Getting Started

-**TESUnity requires a valid installation of Morrowind to run!**, you can get it on Steam or Gog.com.
+**TES3Unity requires a valid installation of Morrowind to run!**, you can get it on Steam or Gog.com.

 To get started, go to the release tab and download the latest release for your device.
-Alternatively you can download the source code as a ZIP file, extract it, and open the TESUnity folder in Unity.
+Alternatively you can download the source code as a ZIP file, extract it, and open the TES3Unity folder in Unity.

 Take a look at the `README-Config.md` file to tweak parameters.
 If you want to enjoy VR, take a look at `README-VR.md`.
 Finally input mapping is located at `README-Input.md`.